John Miller (American artist): Exhibitions

-Miller has had several solo museum exhibitions, most recently in 2024 in Kunsthaus Glarus, The Ruin of Exchange presents a selection of John Miller’s artwork ranging from 1994 to the present.
-In 2016 a mid career survey "I Stand, I Fall" at the Institute of Contemporary Art / ICA, Miami curated by Alex Gartenfeld.
-The exhibition "brings together some 75 works that trace Miller’s use of the figure throughout his career in order to incisively comment on the status of art and life in American culture."
-Other solo museum exhibitions include one at the Museum Ludwig Cologne (2011) in conjunction with his being awarded the Wolfgang Hahn Prize, a mid career retrospective at the Kunsthalle Zürich (2009), the Kunstverein in Hamburg (1999), Le Magasin in Grenoble (1999), and MoMA PS1 in New York (1998).
+Miller has had several solo museum exhibitions, most recently in 2024 in Kunsthaus Glarus.
+The Ruin of Exchange presents a selection of Miller’s artwork ranging from 1994 to the present.
+In 2016, a mid-career survey, "I Stand, I Fall", was held at the Institute of Contemporary Art / ICA, Miami, curated by Alex Gartenfeld.
+The exhibition "brings together some 75 works that trace Miller's use of the figure throughout his career in order to incisively comment on the status of art and life in American culture."
+Other solo museum exhibitions include one at the Museum Ludwig Cologne (2011) in conjunction with his being awarded the Wolfgang Hahn Prize, a mid-career retrospective at the Kunsthalle Zürich (2009), the Kunstverein in Hamburg (1999), Le Magasin in Grenoble (1999), and MoMA PS1 in New York (1998).
 His work was included in the Biennale d'Art Contemporain de Lyon in 2005 and in the 2010 Gwangju Bienniale, 10,000 Lives.
 In 2014, his artwork was included in the Hayward Gallery’s exhibition, "The Human Factor: the Figure in Contemporary Sculpture."

 Collections

-Miller's work is in the collections of institutions including the Museum of Contemporary Art, Los Angeles; the Whitney Museum, New York; the Carnegie Museum of Art, Pittsburgh; Museum Ludwig, Cologne, Stedelijk Museum Amsterdam, and the Institute of Contemporary Art, Miami, as well as private collections and foundations like the Rubell Museum in Miami, Sammlung Ringier, Switzerland, Sammlung Schürmann, Aachen / Berlin and the Sammlung Falkenberg in Hamburg.
+Miller's work is in the collections of institutions including the Museum of Contemporary Art, Los Angeles; the Whitney Museum, New York; the Carnegie Museum of Art, Pittsburgh; Museum Ludwig, Cologne, Stedelijk Museum Amsterdam, and theInstitute of Contemporary Art, Miami, as well as private collections and foundations like the Rubell Museum in Miami, Sammlung Ringier, Switzerland, Sammlung Schürmann, Aachen / Berlin and the Sammlung Falkenberg in Hamburg.

 Awards and honors

 In 2011, Miller received the Wolfgang Hahn Prize from the Society for Contemporary Art at the Museum Ludwig in Cologne.
-In 1991, he received a Fellowship from the Berliner Kunstlerprogramm, German Academic Exchange Service (D.A.A.D.).
+In 1991, he received a fellowship from the Berliner Kunstlerprogramm, German Academic Exchange Service (DAAD).